5 Reasons Why Most Guitar Teachers Don't Get Tons Of Guitar Students Or Earn 6-Figures (& How YOU Can)

 Guitar Teacher Failure Reason #4: Using Very Limited Guitar Teaching Formats That Kill Any Chance For Financial Growth

-The goal of your guitar teaching business should NEVER be to simply “get more students”.
-Your goal as a business owner (which is what you are whether you call yourself one or not) is to continuously provide MORE value and more results to your students (existing and future) while making significantly more money in the process.
+The goal of your guitar teaching business should NEVER be to simply “get more guitar students”.
+Your goal as a guitar teaching business owner is to continuously provide MORE value and more results to your guitar students (existing and future) while making significantly more money in the process.

-Here is what the top guitar teachers absolutely NEVER do: they do NOT spend all their time teaching 1-1 private lessons only (which is the format 99% of guitar teachers teach in).
+Here is what the top guitar teachers absolutely NEVER do: they do NOT spend all their time guitar teaching doing 1-1 private lessons only (which is the format 99% of guitar teachers teach in).
 This is the absolute wrong format to be adding more value and producing more results for your guitar students.
-For proof, watch the guitar teaching business video above where I explain this in detail.

 Guitar Teacher Failure Reason #5: Not Knowing Who Or What Your REAL Competitors Are In Your Quest To Earn A Lot Of Money Teaching Guitar